 - Social support structure-They have networks of people they depend on for help, hope, and guidance.

-Resilient people cultivate an inner toughness to re-frame their circumstances.
-This activates successful living even when some of their goals or activities don’t work out.
-They aren’t devastated by failure; they learn from and are fueled by it.
-This is the ONE THING to accelerate your career forward.
+Moreover, resilient people cultivate an inner toughness to re-frame their circumstances.
+Consequently, this activates successful living even when some of their goals or activities don’t work out.
+Hardship and failure fuels the resilient person.

 Want help to develop the ONE THING to accelerate your career?
 Read these books: